Skip to content

 Legacy applications, while reliable, often lack the scalability, cost-efficiency, and performance required to meet modern demands.
 Migrating legacy applications to the cloud allows your company the ability to scale resources on-demand, optimize operational costs, and achieve enhanced application performance, allowing you to remain competitive.

-How to Migrate: 5 Steps for a Seamless Migration
+How to Migrate: 5 Steps for a Seamless Cloud Migration

-Because migrating applications to the cloud involves so many moving parts, the first step in a migration is gaining a thorough understanding of your current application architecture.
-This deep understanding of your existing application architecture is the foundation upon which successful migrations are built; it mitigates the risk of encountering unexpected issues and disruptions and informs your choice of cloud services providers and migration processes.
+Because migrating applications to the cloud involves so many moving parts, the first of the cloud migration steps we’ll discuss is gaining a thorough understanding of your current application architecture.
+This deep understanding of your existing application architecture is the foundation upon which successful migrations are built; it mitigates the risk of encountering unexpected issues and disruptions and informs your choice of cloud service providers and migration processes.

 Here are some areas to consider as you evaluate your environment: